-In spite of the recent declaration that “Corporate Innovation does not work” by Accenture’s Narry Singh at the WIRED2016 conference in London, Corporate Incubation is a growing hot topic right now.
+In spite of the declaration that “Corporate Innovation does not work” by Accenture’s Narry Singh at the WIRED conference in London, Corporate Incubation is a growing hot topic right now.

 Often fuelled by COAL (Catching On At Last) or driven by FOMO (Fear Of Missing Out), many large corporates are setting up their own incubation initiatives with some perhaps surprising recent entrants into the UK market in the form of John Lewis, Topshop, ASOS (all in fashion / retail), William Hill (betting) and Belron – the parent company of Autoglass (windscreen repair) being among these.

 In fact a survey of European acceleration activities by OpenAxel states that 27% of accelerator funding now comes from corporates vs 32% from VC’s.